-Geophysical anomalies (coincident magnetics and IP chargeability) in post-mineral covered alluvial "pampas" to the east, southeast, and south of Buenavista represent additional possible drill targets at Block 4.
+Geophysical anomalies (coincident magnetics and IP chargeability) in post-mineral covered alluvial "pampas" to the east, southeast, and south of Buenavista represent additional possible drill targets.
 Further geophysical anomalies occur in the north of the property.

-The combination of several geological, geochemical, and geophysical anomalies on the Block 4 property is suggestive of a potential "cluster" of porphyry copper-molybdenum systems, a characteristic typical of some major porphyry copper districts in Chile and worldwide.
+The combination of several geological, geochemical, and geophysical anomalies at Buenavista is suggestive of a potential "cluster" of porphyry copper-molybdenum systems, a characteristic typical of some major porphyry copper districts in Chile and worldwide.

-A diamond drilling program to test Buenavista, and likely an additional covered target under cover to the east, is well supported by the various surface datasets, where three to four diamond drill holes totaling around 2,250m have initially been programmed, with drilling expected to start in early April 2023.
+A diamond drilling program to test Buenavista, and likely an additional covered target under cover to the east, is well supported by the various surface datasets, where a scout three-hole diamond drill program totaling around 2,250m was initiated on March 31, 2023, with results expected by end Q2 2023.